Sydney Level 2 Water Restrictions

 If you're using Happy Ending or Wet Dreams using this method of washing, it will use more water, and you'll likely have to refill your water drum at some point.
 So another option is to use our other sealant products for added protection after the vehicle has been washed and dried.

-After Glow is a good one to use once the vehicle has been washed and dried - due to its anti static formula, it will attract less dust.
-Using the same application method as you would to dry the car, it can be used as a sealant - 2 Big Softie cloths, one damp, one dry.
-Spray 4-6 sprays of After Glow into the folded and damp Big Softie cloth and apply to a section of the vehicle (a section might be half a bonnet), then with the clean and dry Big Softie, buff off any remaining residue.
+After Glow is still fine to use as a drying aid, to dry the car with, and it will attract less dust.
+Use 2 Big Softie cloths, one damp, one dry.
+Spray 4-6 sprays of After Glow into the folded and damp Big Softie cloth and dry a section of the vehicle (a section might be half a bonnet), then with the clean and dry Big Softie, buff off any remaining residue.
 Spray 2-3 more sprays of After Glow into the damp Big Softie cloth for each subsequent section of the vehicle.

 Further restrictions + Questions?

 Other parts of Australia are already on level 4, 5, and higher water restrictions.
 For more information on what these mean for you, contact your local council to petition to the state for information in relation to these different levels of water restrictions.